mutagen-io/mutagen/README.md

   the most recently updated contents in order to maintain low-latency change notifications.
 - Mutagen is agnostic of the transport to endpoints - all it requires is a byte stream to each endpoint.
-Support is currently built-in for local and SSH-based synchronization, but support for other remote types can easily be added.
+Support is currently implemented for synchronization with local, SSH, and Docker endpoints, but support for other remote types can easily be added.
 As a corollary, Mutagen can even synchronize between two remote endpoints without ever needing a local copy of the files.
 - Mutagen can display dynamic synchronization status in the terminal.
 - Mutagen does not propagate (most) permissions, but it does preserve<sup>1</sup> permissions when updating files.
 The only permission